AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 # Simple Algorithm X

 Algorithm X is an algorithm developed by Donald Knuth that solves the exact cover problem.
 Let's implement Algorithm X in Haskell.

+Now, don't panic.
+You don't necessarily need to know Haskell, as I will describe everything that's happening.

 We can later use it to solve Sudoku puzzles (in another blog post).

 Here come some imports.